Christmas tree: Possible predecessors

-Other sources have offered a connection between the symbolism of the first documented Christmas trees in Germany around 1600 and the trees of pre-Christian traditions.
-According to the Encyclopædia Britannica, "The use of evergreen trees, wreaths, and garlands to symbolize eternal life was a custom of the ancient Egyptians, Chinese, and Hebrews.
 Tree worship was common among the pagan Europeans and survived their conversion to Christianity in the Scandinavian customs of decorating the house and barn with evergreens at the New Year to scare away the devil and of setting up a tree for the birds during Christmas time."

-It is commonly believed that ancient Romans used to decorate their houses with evergreen trees to celebrate Saturnalia.
-In the poem Epithalamium by Catullus, he tells of the gods decorating the home of Peleus with trees, including laurel and cypress.
-Later Libanius, Tertullian, and Chrysostom speak of the use of evergreen trees to adorn Christian houses.
+In discussions of these folkloric origins, the Christmas tree has sometimes been compared with the "Yule-tree".
 The Vikings and Saxons worshiped trees.
 The story of Saint Boniface cutting down Donar's Oak illustrates the pagan practices in 8th century among the Germans.
-A later folk version of the story adds the detail that an evergreen tree grew in place of the felled oak, telling them about how its triangular shape reminds humanity of the Trinity and how it points to heaven.
+A later folk version of the story adds the detail that an evergreen tree grew in place of the felled oak and states its triangular shape reminds humanity of the Trinity and how it points to heaven.
 (Note: The story, not recounted in the vitae written in his time, appears in a BBC Devon website, "Devon Myths and Legends", and in a number of educational storybooks, including St. Boniface and the Little Fir Tree: A Story to Color by Jenny Melmoth and Val Hayward (Warrington: Alfresco Books 1999 ISBN 1-873727-15-1), The Brightest Star of All: Christmas Stories for the Family by Carrie Papa (Abingdon Press 1999 ISBN 978-0-687-64813-9) and "How Saint Boniface Kept Christmas Eve" by Mary Louise Harvey in The American Normal Readers: Fifth Book, 207-22.
 Silver, Burdett and Co.
 1912.)